dfristau/ristau_berton_huang_meneses_w207_final_project/README.md

   - EDA Plots done in google collab were saved here.
 Not all the plots could not be done in github due to 21gb data size.

 - scripts folder:
-  - Data Preprocessing (Extraction and Feature Engineering) :
+  - Data Preprocessing : Extraction and Feature Engineering
     - 3 Datasets were created :
       - MIDI Features only : Feature Engineering Performed to derive features for use in the models
       - Spectral Features from Wav Files